 - Registration fee: $300 (Due upon acceptance and no later than March 29, 2016)

-Security Deposit - required of all TMF participants
+Security Deposit - required of all Orchestra Fellows

-Security Deposit: All participants are required to have a credit card on file while attending the Texas Music Festival as a security deposit.
-Any charges against the participant's account (lost music/books, dorm room/equipment damage) will be charged to the credit card on file and the participant will be notified of any charges.
-In the even of unexpected departure or dismissal for any reason, $200 will be charged to the credit card on file, and the participant may be charged for reimbursement of housing costs.
+Security Deposit: All Orchestra Fellows are required to have a credit card on file while attending the Texas Music Festival Orchestral Institute as a security deposit.
+Any charges against the your account (lost music/books, dorm room/equipment damage) will be charged to the credit card on file and you will be notified of any charges.
+In the even of unexpected departure or dismissal for any reason, $250 will be charged to the credit card on file, and the you may be charged for reimbursement of housing costs.

 Telephones and Internet